 It’s not putting in the time itself that makes you better.
 Improvement comes from constant feedback and learning every time you try to solve a difficult problem.

-Everything you get wrong while practicing can be a painful lesson you carry over to future instances.
+Everything you get wrong while TRYING can be a painful lesson you carry over to future instances.
 Embarrassment is the best way I’ve found to learn a lesson.
 Bar preparation is emotional preparation.

 This seems obvious enough.
 Why aren’t more bar takers doing this?
 Why so overly concerned with memorizing (over recalling and applying rules and issues)?
 Why focus on sheer quantity of questions (over reviewing answers carefully and perhaps redoing them)?

 It feels safe.
 It’s hard to empathize with your future self when you could avoid full effort and blows to your ego right now.

 It sucks when the time comes to check your answers.
 You can’t bring yourself to turn to the answer key.